 Ideally having 2 weeks booked before you leave one country and 4-6 weeks booked in your new country should be good with the option to extend if you must.

 My husband’s company was paying for us so this was not as issue (I sound so spoilt).
 But another option of course is to live with someone you know.
+Or you can stay at a hostel but don’t forget these 10 essentials.

 People think that hotel life is so luxurious.
 Maybe if you’re in an all-inclusive with access to go anywhere, sit on a lounge chair by the beach and not have to work.
 But when you’re moving countries, this is not an accurate view of hotel life.